canorve/CluSex/README.md

 - scipy

-The main files for the code are:
+The main files for this code are:
 - pysex.py
 - config.txt
 - default.conv